8 Best Renters Insurance Companies in Georgia of 2026

 Replacement Cost Coverage

-Your standard renters insurance covers personal belongings that are damaged or stolen under a covered peril.
-If your laptop was damaged in a fire, an insurer would offer you “actual cash value.”
+Your standard renters insurance covers personal belongings damaged or stolen under a covered peril.
+If your laptop were damaged in a fire, an insurer would offer you “actual cash value.”

 So if your laptop is three years old, ACV will only pay for the depreciated value, which probably won’t be enough to buy a new laptop.

-But if you add replacement cost coverage, you’ll be able to get reimbursed for your laptop, that’s enough to purchase a brand new one.
+But if you add replacement cost coverage, you can get reimbursed for your laptop; that’s enough to purchase a brand-new one.

 Identity Theft Coverage